rachlin/biolink/doc/process.md

 ![](./inquiry2/graph.png)

 This looks promising.
 Sure, the numbers we picked for association score, and number of associations is all arbitrary, but we can change those.
 We can make this more generic, so we need not look only at Asthma, but run this query against for all diseases.
-By maing this a stored procedure or something that we can call programattically, we'll ensure that we can run this query dynamically.
+By making this a stored procedure or something that we can call programattically, we'll ensure that we can run this query dynamically.

 See [here](../app/test.py) and [here](../app/proc.py)